Policies and Procedures

 F. The Board may designate and employ an Executive Director.
 The Executive Director shall supervise and control the business and affairs of the corporation subject to Board control.

-H. The Secretary shall supervise: (a) keeping of Board meeting minutes; (b) that notices are duly given in accordance with these By-Laws or as required by law; (c) custody of corporate records and seal.
-The Secretary shall also perform any other duties incident to the office and such other duties as from time to time may be assigned by the President or the Board.
+H. The Secretary shall perform any duties incident to the office and such other duties as from time to time may be assigned by the President or the Board.

-I. The Treasurer shall be bonded by the corporation for faithful discharge of duties in such sum and with such surety and sureties, as the Board shall determine.
-He or she shall: (a) have charge and custody of and be responsible for all funds and sureties of the corporation; (b) supervise receipt and deposition of all funds in such banks, trust companies or other depositories as selected by the Board; (c) supervise withdrawal and distribution of corporate monies; and (d) perform all duties as from time to time may be assigned by the President or the Board.
+I. The Treasurer shall (a) supervise receipt and deposition of all funds in such banks, trust companies or other depositories as selected by the Board; (b) supervise withdrawal and distribution of corporate monies; and (c) perform all duties as from time to time may be assigned by the President or the Board.
 All checks drawn on the corporation checking account shall have 2 signatures, the Treasurer, or in the absence of the Treasurer, the President and one other officer or the Executive Director.

 ARTICLE III: FISCAL YEAR

-The fiscal year of the corporation will be July 1 to June 30.
+The fiscal year of the corporation will be July 1 to June 30 or January 1 to December 31 as determined by the Board of Directors.

 ARTICLE IV: WAIVER OF NOTICE